aybassiouny/mahdytech/content/blog/vtune/index.md

 ---
 title: Profiling Processor Cache Misses with VTune
-date: "2019-07-01T12:00:32.169Z"
+date: "2019-07-31T12:00:32.169Z"
-description:
+description: VTune is a processor instruction level profiler,
 ---

-I had heard about [VTune](https://software.intel.com/en-us/vtune) a while ago as a hardcore profiler at the processor instruction level, however I never got the chance to play around with it.
+I heard about [VTune](https://software.intel.com/en-us/vtune) a while ago as a processor instruction level profiler, but I never got the chance to play around with it.
 This blog - and maybe others in future - will narrate my trials to get a hang of VTune.

 - [First things first: What's VTune](#First-things-first-Whats-VTune)
   - [Getting VTune](#Getting-VTune)